ZhaoZeyu1995/openfst-python-documentation/docs/source/lab2.rst

 Weighted FST
 ***********

 For the purposes of these labs, you can think of the weights on the arcs of your FSTs as being equivalent to negative log probabilities.
 That is, *w = -log p*.
 We'll use the "log semi-ring", which (roughly) means that summing weights is equivalent to multiplying probabilities.

+.. autoclass:: openfst_python.pywrapfst.Weight
+   :members: One, Zero

 Let's create an FST object with :python:`Weight`.

-.. autoclass:: openfst_python.pywrapfst.Weight
-   :members:

 >>> import openfst_python as fst
->>> f = fst.Fst('log') # Note the string 'log'
+>>> f = fst.Fst('log') # Note the 'log' means we're using the log semi-ring
 >>> type(f)
 >>> <class 'pywrapfst._MutableFst'>